ammar-homaida-statistics/easystatisticsacademy/foundations/what-is-data/index.md

 &nbsp;   <p>

-&nbsp;     Data are raw recorded values that carry limited meaning on their own.
+&nbsp;     These terms are often used interchangeably, but they are not the same.

 &nbsp;   </p>